emersonhsieh/swipemaze/README.md

 # Swipe Maze

-[Swipe Maze](http://swipemaze.com) is a game that I made from 2013/06 to 2013/10.
+[Swipe Maze](http://swipemaze.com) is a game that I made between middle school and my freshman year of high school, or from 2013/06 to 2013/10.
 In the game, the player swipes on the screen for the red ball to reach the flag.

 Rules:
 - The longer the player swipes, the faster the ball goes.